 This first assessment will tell the team if they are able to fulfil the proposed sales demand and if they are meeting the sales and profit targets.
 If not then the sales team may look at revising the forecast using promotions or finding new short-term channels to drive sales and improve profit (‘balance the carcass’).
 If the capacity or supply were an issue then operations could start investigating and planning for these issues.

 If the first cut is not delivering the required result and the issues are on the operational side, then Operations will look at ways of adjusting and balancing the workload over time.
 In an ideal scenario, all the possible options for capacity adjustments would be built into the supply chain model and will be automatically addressed.
 This could be:

 - minimum plan utilization in kg or carcass

 Where supply is a constraint for meeting sales and profit targets, then the Sourcing Team can action this.
-In the perfect world all the contracts with prices can be defined, so when testing the model these contracts are considered.
-This would include main supply, as well as possible supplementary supply utilisation if that would be applicable.
-If the target is not met, the Sourcing Team may need to review their contracts and alternate supply procurement, or look at buying supplements if applicable.
-In this scenario the change of the sourcing parameters will be updated in the model.
+In the perfect world, all the contracts with prices can be defined, so when testing the model these contracts are considered.
+This would include main supply, as well as possible supplementary supply utilization if that would be applicable.
+If the target is not met, the Sourcing Team may need to review their contracts and alternate supply procurement or look at buying supplements if applicable.
+In this scenario, the change of the sourcing parameters will be updated in the model.
 Once it is in place, the model will be tested once again using the defined demand, and alternate scenarios can be tested for their business impact and profitability.

 The key point is that in the IBP scenario everyone operates off one model, one set of data, one ultimate goal – maximizing profits.
 The model is holistic (sales, processing, sourcing and finance) and it is fully integrated.
 Any change made to any part of the supply chain will be considered from all aspects.